ibm-cloud-docs/monitoring/pricing.md

 The *graduated tier* plan is billed based on the following measurements and pricing:

-* **Base tier**: The price per host per month is 35 USD which includes host, Kubernetes and container metrics as well as up to 1K additional time-series (includes Prometheus, JMX, appchecks, StatsD and platform metrics) and 50 containers.
+* **Base tier**: The price per host per month is 35 USD which includes host, Kubernetes and container metrics as well as up to 1K additional time-series (includes Prometheus, JMX, appchecks, and StatsD metrics) and 50 containers.
-* **Additional time series**: If you exceed your base tier allotment for Prometheus, JMX, appchecks, Statsd and platform metrics, then the additional time series are priced according to the following tiers.
+* **Additional time series**: If you exceed your base tier allotment for Prometheus, JMX, appchecks, and Statsd metrics, then the additional time series are priced according to the following tiers.
     * **Tier 1**: The price per time-series is 0.08 USD for up to 100K time-series per month, or 0.00011 USD time-series per hour.
     * **Tier 2**: The price per time-series is 0.05 USD for 100K to 1M time-series per month or 0.000069 USD time-series per hour.
     * **Tier 3**: The price per time-series is 0.03 USD for 1M to 10M time-series per month or 0.000042 USD time-series per hour.